tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 * TQMa93xxLA REV.010x on MBa93xxLA-MINI REV.020x (1 / 1.5 / 2 GiB RAM)

 __Note__: Depending on the SoM revision different CPU mask variants may be assembled.
-CPU mask revisions 1.0 and older are protoypes and have additional erratas.
+CPU mask revisions 1.0 (bitbake variable `IMX_SOC_REV = "A0"`) and older are protoypes,
+have additional erratas and are not supported.

 ## Version information for software components